minoa-lang/reference/src/expressions/closure-expressions.md

 The main difference between functions and closures, is that closures may capture variables from the environment around it.

 How variables are captures depends on which style of parameters is used, meaning that if a full list of parameters is names, a capture list may also be provided.
-If no explicit captures are provided, or a captured variable is not included within the capture list, the captures variable follows the default capture behavior as defined in the [closure type capture modes](#capture-modes-).
+If no explicit captures are provided, or a captured variable is not included within the capture list, the captures variable follows the default capture behavior as defined in the [closure type capture modes].

 Captures can be expressed per variable, or as a common capture mode.
 Common capture modes override the default capture behavior and makes it so that all non-explicitly captured variables follow the mode defined by it.